TechLabs-Berlin/wt21-pet-match/Blog Post - Pet Match.md

-In between were setting up a scoring system which serves our questionnaire to recommend a matching cat, added random cat names since the data set did not have it and did further cleaning.
+In between we were setting up a scoring system which serves our questionnaire to recommend a matching cat, added random cat names since the data set did not have it and did further clean.